anonymous13261423/GraphicalPerceptionLV/readme.md

-# Studying The Graphical Perception of The Visually Impaired
+# Studying Graphical Perception of the Visually Impaired

 ---